 Restaurant wastes typically contain large amounts of cooking fats, oils and greases (FOG).
 For the FOG to again coagulate and separate from the liquid as part of the scum layer, both dilution and cooling must take place.
-High temperature dishwashers, which have internal heaters, may discharge wastewater with temperatures as high as 1400F.
-Tanks that are in series, and thus with tank walls in contact with more soil, provide better cooling.
+High temperature dishwashers, which have internal heaters, may discharge wastewater with temperatures as high as 1400°F. Tanks that are in series, and thus with tank walls in contact with more soil, provide better cooling.
 Alcohol and dairy products have a high level of BOD that will not settle effectively.

 Septic tank capacities along with additional pretreatment for restaurants should be large enough that the effluent from the tank(s) is of strength similar to that of domestic strength effluent.
-The BOD of the effluent should be less than 175 milligrams per liter; the TSS should be less than 65 milligrams per liter.
-It has been suggested that up to 7 days of detention time should be designed for establishments with high levels of organics and FOG.
+The BOD of the effluent should be less than 170 mg/L, the TSS should be less than 60 mg/L, and the FOGs should be less than 25 mg/L. It has been suggested that up to 7 days of detention time should be designed for establishments with high levels of organics and FOG.